 1 Great America Parkway, Gurnee, IL 60031

-Before the nighttime, scary Fright Fest event, Six Flags Great America offers a more family-friendly opportunity during the day from 11 am to 5 pm.
-Kids Boo Fest includes kid-friendly rides, a trick-or-treat trail and Camp Boo filled with fall festival activities.
-Fright Fest begins at 6 pm and is for a mature audience with events that features haunted houses, scare zones, and going on rides at night.
+Before the nighttime, scary Fright Fest event, Six Flags Great America offers a more family-friendly opportunity during the day from 11 am to 5 pm on Saturdays and Sundays.
+Kids Boo Fest begins September 16 and runs through October 29.
+The event includes kid-friendly rides, a trick-or-treat trail, and Camp Boo filled with fall festival activities.
+Fright Fest begins at 6 pm and is for a mature audience with events that feature haunted houses, scare zones, and going on rides at night.

 The Great Wolf Lodge Gurnee